A 90-minute drive from Melbourne, the former gold-rush town offer rich pickings for thrifters, trail riders and coffee lovers.

 Before you leave The Mill, call into Castlemaine Vintage Bazaar, a store the size of four basketball courts, brimming with well-travelled luggage, kitschy tea towels and all things macramé.

-For dinner, take a seat by the fire at The Railway Hotel and order the pork belly with pickled cabbage.
+For dinner, take a seat by the fire at The Railway Hotel and order the porterhouse steak with hand-cut chips and garlic butter.
 With its wooden bar, velvet curtains and pool table, this English-style pub is beloved by locals (to blend in, be sure to pronounce the “castle” in Castlemaine like “hassle”).

 If the weather is playing along, take breakfast on the rooftop at the cheery Togs Cafe, housed in old goldminers’ cottages on the town’s main drag.
 From there, it’s a five- minute drive to the Shades of Gray gallery where sculptors Peter and Chelly Gray work magic with reclaimed metal (in the ’90s, their pieces were shown at New York’s Guggenheim Museum).
 It’s open on weekends in November and December.